Review by Frank Plowright

 If there’s a scene that exemplifies everything that’s wrong with Coates’ version of the Black Panther it’s toward the midway point as the Panther infiltrates the villain’s headquarters.
 Scenes of him bypassing obstacles are overlaid with a monologue.
 The intention may be to display the Panther’s mind is elsewhere, to accentuate the beliefs he holds dear, or to express that actions speak louder than words, but it comes across as dreary and unnecessary rambling.

-Such was Marvel’s faith in what Coates was doing that two spin-off titles were fast-tracked, World of Wakanda and Black Panther & the Crew, the latter consisting of Luke Cage, Misty Knight, Manifold and Storm, and the latter are introduced here.
-They’re the rapid response solution to one of the issues plaguing the Panther, but seem a forced union, all the more so for T’Challa’s subsequent claim of aesthetics factoring into his choice.
+Such was Marvel’s faith in what Coates was doing that two spin-off titles were fast-tracked, World of Wakanda and Black Panther & the Crew.
+The latter consisted of African-American superheroes Luke Cage, Misty Knight, Manifold and Storm, and they’re introduced here as the rapid response solution to one of the issues plaguing the Panther.
+They’re a forced union, all the more so for T’Challa’s subsequent claim of aesthetics factoring into his choice.
 Oh to have the pretentious luxury.

 Sprouse is a very good artist who raises the overall stock considerably, but not one prepared to provide the authentication Stelfreeze did.
 His locations work, but are more generic, not characterising a kingdom in the same fashion.
 Everything else works, and to begin with Sprouse sublimates his own methods to approximate the established style, only gradually moving more toward his familiar look.